 - Irritability or moodiness

 - Lack of motivation and energy

-While anyone at any age can develop sleep apnea, there are certain people that are more likely to experience it, including males and older patients.
-Overweight patients also pose a higher risk due to a larger neck circumference.
+While anyone at any age can develop sleep apnea, certain groups are at an increased risk.
+More males than females are diagnosed with apnea-related disorders, and symptoms are more likely to appear later in life.
+Overweight patients are also at higher risk due to a larger neck circumference.

-Smokers and patients who drink alcohol excessively, have nasal congestion, or a family history of the condition are also more likely to suffer from sleep apnea.
-If you snore loudly and fall into one of these high-risk groups, it’s important to talk to Dr. Stern about your symptoms.
+Smokers and patients who drink alcohol excessively, have nasal congestion, or have a family history of the condition are also more likely to suffer from sleep apnea.
+If you snore loudly and fall into one of these higher-risk groups, it’s important to talk to Dr. Stern about your symptoms.

 Luckily, if you feel you may be suffering from a sleep disorder, Dr. Stern offers effective treatment plans to get your sleep apnea under control.
-Our solutions work to keep your airway open, ensuring you get the quality sleep you need.
+Our solutions work to keep your airway open, helping you breathe easy through the night and promoting the quality sleep you need.

 The different types of sleep apnea have unique causes:

 Obstructive Sleep Apnea (OSA): Occurs due to an obstruction of the airway.
 The muscles in the back of your throat relax, causing a blockage.
 This stops the flow of oxygen from reaching your lungs, causing your brain to suddenly wake you up to resume breathing.

 Central Sleep Apnea (CSA): This occurs when your brain doesn’t reliably signal your body to breathe properly, resulting in pauses in breathing for short periods of time.

 Age, sex, body weight, lifestyle choices, and genetics all can play a part in your risk of developing sleep apnea, but sleep apnea can affect patients from all backgrounds.